Once Upon a Time

 Donna was excited when she opened the last jar.
 It had Orangeade Kraut inside.
 It’s Donna’s favorite cultured veggie recipe.
 Donna took a big bite.
 "Yummy!" she said.
 "These cultured veggies are just right."
 Still, Donna knew that they could be better.
 You see, all of these veggie jars had solid lids on them.
 This is perfectly fine for making cultured veggies.
 However, Donna has learned over the years that if you use an airlock system when making cultured veggies, they tend to taste even better.
 The airlock isn’t absolutely necessary, but it does help different gases to escape during the fermenting process.
 Donna explained all of this in her final note to the Bears, and included a link to her online store.

 The bears asked Donna if she was planning on teaching any cultured food classes.
-Donna told them about her upcoming class in New York City (Click here for details) The Bears said that they probably wouldn’t be welcome in NYC, since they are bears after all, and some people freak out over the silliest of things.
+Donna told them about her upcoming classes.
+The Bears said that they probably wouldn’t be welcome in class, since they are bears after all, and some people freak out over the silliest of things.
 Donna agreed, so she suggested that they consider becoming Biotic Pro members on Donna’s membership site.
 Donna told them about the dozens of videos that she has on there, as well as access to Donna’s online forum.
 The Bears told Donna that they would definitely consider it.

 The Bears offered to give Donna a ride home, which Donna gratefully accepted.
 When they arrived back at Donna’s house, Donna told them to wait there one minute.
 Donna ran inside, then back out.
 She was holding a copy of her book, "Cultured Food for Life."
 Donna gratefully presented it to her new friends and told them that this book would help them on their journey.
 She showed them the 100+ cultured food recipes inside, and showed them the yummy pictures of some of her recipes.
 They all hugged one last time and said goodbye.
 Donna watched her new friends drive off, back into the Cultured Food Forest.
 Then Donna went inside, got herself a big bowl of Kefir Breakfast Pudding, and poured fresh berries (courtesy of Mama Bear) on top.
 Then she sat down in front of her iMac, put on some music, and wrote down the story of her adventure.